terotests/_channelObjects/README.md

     if( oldValue != a[3] ) return {
         error : 44,
         cmd   : a,
-        text  : "The old value was not the same as the current value" };
+        text  : "The old value "+oldValue+" was not the same as the commands old value" };

 } else {